HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART2.md

 - To make the ngOnInit() method to get called as a lifecycle event we need to raise changeDetect() event.
 We can manually call ngOnInit() but it is not recommended approach.

 - Using the fakeAsync helper function to avoid slowness and increase readability.
-We can use tick() function to call any code that should be called inside of that timeframe, then we can call our expect() statement.
-The reason we can do this is because angular itself funs inside of zone.js and fakeAsync function makes this code run in a special kind of zone, that zone.js will create that allows us to essentially control the clock inside of that zone.
+We can use tick() function to call any code that should be called inside of that time-frame, then we can call our expect() statement.
+The reason we can do this is because angular itself runs inside of zone.js and fakeAsync function makes this code run in a special kind of zone, that zone.js will create that allows us to essentially control the clock inside of that zone.
 So, we can tell it to tick forward.

 - If we don’t know the actual tick times then use flush() it will make zone.js to run all the pending tasks in its queue.